ArthurClune/pastewatch/README.md

 You'll get a binary pastewatch in ~/.cabal/bin (Linux) or ~/Library/Haskell/bin (OS X)

+Copy sample.config to my.config (or whatever) and edit the values in there suitably.

 Run with
 ```
-$ pastewatch +RTS -N4 -RTS
+$ pastewatch +RTS -N4 -k48m -RTS my.config
 ```
 where the number -N4 = number of cores you want the program to use.

 Tests
 -----

-A simple test runner is included (tests/pastetests.hs) and can be used to check that your patterns are matching as expected.
+A simple test runner is included (tests/pastetests.hs)
-Edit pastetests.hs to match your Config.hs file, then run
 ```
 $ cabal test
 ```